 The demise of the USSR took place in 1991.
 Since then, member states have split off into their own countries, and the Russian Federation has taken the place of its main base.

-Do you have any interesting or fun facts about USSR that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the USSR?
+Share them in the comments below!